Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appcues-cohort.md

 To sync a cohort between Amplitude and Appcues, follow these steps:

 1. Open your cohort and select the API target to sync to.
 2. Specify the custom field that you want to sync to.
-Appcues automatically creates this field the first time your sync is run. **This should not contain any quote characters.**
+Appcues automatically creates this field the first time your cohort syncs.
+The field name can't contain any quote characters.
 3. Specify whether you want to run a one-time sync, or whether you want the sync to occur on a scheduled basis.

 In Appcues, the cohort appears as a user property.
 Its name matches the one you provided for the custom field.
 It's set to `true` if a user is in the cohort at the time of sync, and `false` if they're not.